Ale-JRD/Trads/content/post/index-T1.md

 Perhaps having arrived at the same conclusion, Gio spoke.

-「There’s a chance its regeneration has limits… If that’s true, we’d have to keep hitting it with fatal-level attacks nonstop…」
+“There’s a chance its regeneration has limits… If that’s true, we’d have to keep hitting it with fatal-level attacks nonstop…”

 Narrowing his eyes, Gio stared at Ars with frustration etched on his face.

 I could understand his feelings.

-「 ” What’s the matter!?
+“ ” What’s the matter!?
 Come on!
 I stopped in this village because I wanted to fight you!
 Right now, I’m not the hero trying to save the world— I’m just the warrior, Ars!
 Not enough… I’m not done yet!
-You’re not saying that is it, right!? ” 」
+You’re not saying that is it, right!? ” ”

 Ars’ combat ability had undoubtedly improved since our first encounter.